YubiKey-5 Guide

 Make note of the YubiKey’s serial number.

-This guide includes the device’s family and serial number,
+This guide includes the device’s serial number,

 in a string like yubikey-xxxxxxxx